Win 4 Lottery Shown below is a histogram of digits selected in Ca... | Channels for Pearson+

 Random Sampling

-Random sampling is a technique where each member of a population has an equal chance of being selected.
-In the lottery context, it implies that each digit should have an equal probability of being drawn in each drawing.
-If the sampling is not random, it could lead to biased results, affecting the fairness of the lottery.
+Random sampling is a technique used to select a subset of individuals from a larger population, where each individual has an equal chance of being chosen.
+In the context of the lottery, random sampling ensures that each digit has an equal probability of being drawn, which is essential for the fairness and unpredictability of the lottery results.

 Recommended video: